POLABOINA-ANKITHA/NorthWind-Analytics-Dashboard/README.md

 The Northwind Sales & Customer Insights Dashboard is an interactive Power BI report designed to provide a comprehensive overview of sales, customer distribution, order trends, and employee performance.
 It consolidates data from multiple sources into one visually engaging platform.
 The purpose of this dashboard is to:
+🛢️ Leverage SQL to fire queries and perform Exploratory Data Analysis (EDA) in a proficient way, ensuring clean and structured data for reporting.

-• Monitor sales performance across regions, categories, and time periods.
+📊 Monitor sales performance across regions, categories, and time periods.

-• Analyze customer behavior and identify high-value segments.
+👥 Analyze customer behavior and identify high-value segments.

-• Track order trends to optimize business operations.
+📦 Track order trends to optimize business operations.

-• Evaluate employee contributions to overall performance.
+👨‍💼 Evaluate employee contributions to overall performance.

-• Empower decision-makers with real-time, data-driven insights to improve competitiveness and growth.
+⚡ Empower decision-makers with real-time, data-driven insights to improve competitiveness and growth.

 3. Tech Stack